 55 meaningful to all stakeholders along a value chain.
 In the case of energy, this vocabulary must

-56 express bundles of characteristics that are relevant to energy; offer/acceptance terms that are

-57 relevant to finance; and given the sheer volume of transactions, the language must enable
+56 express bundles of characteristics that are relevant to energy;; and given the sheer volume of transactions, the language must enable

 58 accurate high-speed and high-volume system-to-system communications.
 Creating two-way